ZarnackGroup/racoon_clip/docs/all_options.rst

    trim3_len: 3

    # STAR alignment
-   # The GTF annotation is optional but, when supplied, must be an uncompressed
-   # .gtf file.
+   # Optional uncompressed annotation ending in .gtf.
    gtf: ""
-   # Provide an uncompressed genome FASTA ending in .fa or .fasta.
+   # Required uncompressed genome FASTA ending in .fa or .fasta, including
+   # when an existing STAR index is supplied.
    genome_fasta: ""
-   # Optionally provide an existing STAR index directory.
-Otherwise,
+   # Optional existing STAR index directory.
+The directory must contain at
-   # racoon_clip builds an index from genome_fasta.
+   # least Genome, SA, and SAindex.
+Otherwise, an index is generated.
    star_index: ""
    read_length: 150
    outFilterMismatchNoverReadLmax: 0.04